kurmasz/plnq/README.md

 (If you don't want to use `activate`, you can run python commands out of `venv/bin`.
 For example, `venv/bin/pip install -e .`)

+The current minimum version is 3.9.
+The code uses `importlib.resources.files` which was not introduced until Python 3.9.

+To verify whether this package will still build and run under Python 3.9
+* `cd` to the project root
+* run `./docker_build`
+* run `./docker_run`

+This will build a Docker image with Python 3.9, then run the automated tests.

 # Notes:

 * To use libraries inside the description block, put the `import` statement at the top of the description block.